Bachelor of Visual Arts

 We want to see your portfolio because we need to gain an understanding of who you are – your abilities, commitment and passions.
 Your portfolio tells us about the kind of artist you want to be.

 Choose up to 10 different pieces to display.
 When you pick a portfolio format, make sure it presents each piece in the best way possible, and takes into account how you will transport and display your work in an interview.

 No two portfolios are the same and, because we are a contemporary art school, we know each of our applicants will have an individual style.
 The choices you make in compiling your portfolio will give us some insight into the type of work and ideas you value, and the creative approaches that have inspired you to focus on visual art studies.

-In most cases, you will be there to present your work to the panel during your interview, so think of it as a platform for a conversation about yourself.
+In most cases you will present your work to our staff at a Portfolio Day, so think of it as a platform for a conversation about yourself.
 Which work will help you talk about your artistic interests?
 Are there pieces that will show us your ability to stick to a project even if it was challenging?
 What will show us that you are motivated to work hard and are not afraid to take risks?